RECAMO

 Research group of Lenka Hernychová

-The aim of clinical proteomics is to acquire detailed information about qualitative and quantitative alterations in proteins in the studied proteomes and about their connection with physiological and pathological changes.
-This knowledge can be used to identify markers suitable for early diagnosis or prediction of response to cancer therapy.
+The objective of clinical proteomics is to gather comprehensive insights into qualitative and quantitative changes in proteins within the studied proteomes and their association with physiological and pathological shifts.
+This understanding can aid in identifying markers suitable to early diagnosis or predicting responses to cancer therapy.

 The activities of the research group involve its own research or in cooperation with clinicians and domestic or foreign scientific institutions.
 In addition, this group also provides service analyzes and contracted research.
 The research is focused on performing proteomic analyzes of samples related to cancer and aging, especially the detection of glycosylations and glycoproteins presented in sera and tissues of patients with solid tumors.
 Further goals include mapping of tyrosine kinase activity in tumors and also structural proteomic analysis based on protein-ligand interactions measured by the method based on the exchange of hydrogen for deuterium.